 Principal component analysis

 Principal component analysis is one of the methods that decompose a data matrix \(\mathbf{X}\) into a combination of three matrices: \(\mathbf{X} = \mathbf{TP}^\mathrm{T} + \mathbf{E}\).
-Here \(\mathbf{P}\) is a matrix with unit vectors, defined in the original variables space.
+Here \(\mathbf{P}\) is a matrix with unit vectors, defined in the original variable space.
 The unit vectors, also known as loadings, form a new basis — principal components.
-The components are mutually orthogonal and oriented in variable space to capture direction of maximum variation of data points.
+The components are mutually orthogonal and oriented in variable space to capture the direction of maximum variation of data points.

-If original data matrix has \(I\) rows (observations, objects) and \(J\) variables and PCA decomposition is made with \(A\) components, then matrix \(\mathbf{P}\) will have dimension \(J\times A\), matrix \(\mathbf{T}\) — \(I\times A\), and \(\mathbf{TP}^\mathrm{T}\) and \(\mathbf{E}\) will have the same dimension as the original data matrix, \(\mathbf{X}\).
+If the original data matrix has \(I\) rows (observations, objects) and \(J\) variables and PCA decomposition is made with \(A\) components, then matrix \(\mathbf{P}\) will have dimension \(J\times A\), matrix \(\mathbf{T}\) — \(I\times A\), and \(\mathbf{TP}^\mathrm{T}\) and \(\mathbf{E}\) will have the same dimension as the original data matrix, \(\mathbf{X}\).

-Relationship between data objects and principal component space (PCA model) can be described using two distances (in some literature they are also called residual distances) — orthogonal distance, OD, and score distance, SD.
+The relationship between data objects and principal component space (PCA model) can be described using two distances (in some literature they are also called residual distances) — orthogonal distance, OD, and score distance, SD.
 The orthogonal distance is a squared Euclidean distance between the position of an object and its projection in original variable space.
-It can be computed by taking sum of squared values from matrix \(\mathbf{E} = \{e_{ij}\}\) along every row:
+It can be computed by taking the sum of squared values from matrix \(\mathbf{E} = \{e_{ij}\}\) along every row:

 \[q_i = \sum_{j=1}^{J} e_{ij}^2\]